Raise the Bar on Backcountry Communication with Rocky Talkie 5-Watt Radios

 Built for Adventure

-Beyond their rugged waterproof build, the Rocky Talkie 5-Watt radio is thoughtfully designed for backcountry use.
-Details like a burly clip system, safety leash and carabiner attachment option are clearly well thought through for stuff like backcountry skiing, climbing and mountaineering.
-The interface is simple, without too many buttons or button sequences to keep straight for standard communication needs.
+Beyond its rugged, waterproof build, the Rocky Talkie 5-Watt radio is thoughtfully designed for backcountry use.
+Details like a burly clip system, safety leash and carabiner attachment options are clearly designed for backcountry skiing, climbing and mountaineering.
+The radio interface is simple, without too many buttons or button sequences to keep straight for standard communication needs.

 In addition, Rocky Talkie offers a couple of key accessories to dial in the radios to your needs, including a remote mic and a longer antenna.
 The remote mic is especially handy for backcountry skiing as you can zip the radio into a pocket on your backpack and clip the mic to your shoulder strap.
 The remote mic setup lets you make or respond to radio calls without digging for the radio or fumbling with buttons.
 The extended-length antenna boosts your range in mountainous terrain.